auerlab/fasda/README.md

 ## Status

-FASDA is ready for alpha-testing.
+FASDA is currently undergoing alpha-testing.

-Currently, the kallisto abundance.tsv file format is used as input for normalization and computing fold-change and P-values.
+The kallisto abundance.tsv file format is used as input for normalization and computing fold-change and P-values.
 The "fasda abundance" command (unfinished) computes abundances from SAM/BAM/CRAM files and produces a kallisto-style abundance file, so that data from other aligners can be used.

-We also plan to support ChIP-Seq and ATAC-Seq peak data, but this has not yet been tested.
+This will be used to support output from hisat2 as well as ChIP-Seq and ATAC-Seq peak data.

 The sample output below is from 14 biological replicates of yeast RNA-Seq data with wild-type and SNF2 mutant conditions.
 The run times included